kensnyder/blossom-solver/README.md

 ## Beyond the dictionary - which words go with which bonus petal letter?

 I used letter frequencies in each dictionary to order the alphabet from least common letter to most common letter.
-The bot uses that order to assign words to each bonus petal letter.
+The bot uses score then letter frequency to choose its final plays.
 It is more naive than permutation or some mathematical algorithm, but usually gets the maximum score or very close to it.

 ## Precompilation